Chikayo-k/pp1-hotspring-ck/README.md

 **Footer**

 - The footer contains four social media icons when clicked open in new tabs.
+Click the logo to navigate users to the top of the page.
 - Placing social media icons shows users we have an active presence outside of the website which can help to build our social media presence.
+With the logo, users can go back to the top of the page easilly.

 ![Footer image](./readme/media/footer.png)